Interacting Regional Policies in Containing a Disease: Simulation Details

 where $\textrm{dist}(\ell,\ell')$ is the distance between the two locations on the sphere and $a,b<0$.

-Every interaction between every pair of nodes is drawn independently from the observed spatial distribution, with distances being along the surface of the unit sphere.
+Every interaction between every pair of nodes is drawn independently from the observed spatial distribution, with distances measured along the surface of the unit sphere.

-\item The linking patterns within a location are given as in a mixture of random geometric (RGG) \citeNew{penrose2003random} and Erdos-Renyi (ER) random graphs \citeNew{erdosr1959}.
+\item The linking patterns within a location are given as in a mixture of random geometric (RGG) \cite{penrose2003random} and Erdos-Renyi (ER) random graphs \cite{erdosr1959}.
 Specifically, as spheres are locally Euclidean, we model nodes in a location (e.g., in a city) as residing in a square in the tangent space to the location.
 The probability that two nodes within a location link declines in their distance in this square.

-We set $d_{RGG}$ as the desired degree from the the RGG.
-Nodes are uniformly distributed on the unit square $[0,1]^2$, and links are formed between nodes within radius $r_\ell$ \citeNew{penrose2003random}.
-To obtain the desired degree we set:
+We set $d_{RGG}$ as the desired degree from the RGG.
+Nodes are uniformly distributed on the unit square $[0,1]^2$, and links are formed between nodes within radius $r_\ell$ \cite{penrose2003random}.
+Let $d_\ell$ be the desired average degree for all nodes within location $\ell$ with $m_\ell$ as the population at location $\ell$, which we take as fixed for our exercises.
+We define